gabrielariasch/PortfolioProjectsDataAnalytics/README.md

 # Data Analytics Portfolio
 Hello and welcome!
 I'm Gabriel, a passionate data analyst with a keen interest in transforming raw data into actionable insights.
-My expertise lies in leveraging statistical methods, data visualization, and machine learning techniques to uncover trends, solve problems, and drive strategic decision-making.
+My expertise lies in leveraging statistical methods and data visualization techniques to uncover trends, solve problems, and drive strategic decision-making.

 In this portfolio, you'll find a collection of my projects that showcase my skills and experiences across various domains.
 Each project highlights my ability to handle complex datasets, apply advanced analytical techniques, and communicate findings in a clear and impactful manner.